The UPC System

 The new system will revolve around two new features: the Unitary Patent (UP) and the Unified Patent Court (UPC).
 The UP will be a single patent right covering most of the EU as an alternative to conventional European Patents (EPs).
 The UPC will act as a single litigation forum for disputes involving not only UPs but also EPs.

-Although the target date of May 2017 is likely to slip as a result of the UK’s vote to leave the European Union, preparations to bring the new system into force are continuing and it is likely that the UP and UPC will still go ahead in the near future despite “Brexit”.
-It is even possible that a way may be found to allow the UK to participate in the system after leaving the EU.
+Although the original target date of May 2017 has slipped considerably for a number of reasons outlined in various Dehns updates (see left hand column), preparations to bring the new system into force are continuing and it is likely that the UP and UPC will still go ahead in the near future despite “Brexit”.
+Now that the UK has ratified the UPC Agreement, it seems highly likely that the UK will participate in the system even after leaving the EU.

 As one of the leaders in IP litigation, with an experienced team of fully qualified patent attorneys and litigation experts, Dehns will continue to provide high quality, clear and commercially focused litigation advice on a pan-European basis now, and also once the UPC is open for business.